HemanthKumarCreative/try-this-look/SHOPIFY_INTEGRATION.md

 # NUSENSE TryON - Shopify Integration Guide

-Complete guide to integrate NUSENSE TryON virtual try-on widget into your Shopify store using flexible snippet-based integration.
+Complete guide to integrate NUSENSE TryON virtual try-on widget into your Shopify store.

+## ✨ Automatic Image Transmission

+**NEW**: Product images now transmit automatically to the widget!
+If you're using the Theme App Extension (recommended), you don't need to configure anything manually.
+The app automatically handles image extraction and transmission.

+**What's Automatic:**
+- ✅ Product image detection
+- ✅ Image extraction from Shopify product data
+- ✅ Secure transmission to widget iframe
+- ✅ Works with all Shopify themes

+**If you're using the Theme App Extension**, you can skip the manual script setup steps below.
+The automatic image transmission is already enabled.

+---

+## Manual Integration (Legacy Method)

+If you're not using the Theme App Extension, follow the steps below for manual integration.

 ## 🚀 Quick Setup (5 Steps)